 While in Stockton, you’ll discover a lovely historic town with fine restaurants and antique shops.
 Here, the Bull's Island Recreation Area of the Delaware and Raritan Canal State Park offers opportunities for fishing, canoeing, boating, hiking and nature trails.
 Then, head south along the scenic Delaware River to Lambertville.
 Stop here to enjoy the many antique shops, flea markets, art galleries and fine restaurants.
 From Lambertville, loop your way back to Titusville.

 Also part of Wharton State Forest, Batsto Village is a historic iron-making town that was a principal source of munitions for the Continental Army—and be sure not to miss the popular Batsto Mansion.
 The town continued to be a major iron producer until the mid-1800s.
-Today, many of the buildings have been preserved and modern craftspeople still ply their trades.
-Head up Route 563 North to Chatsworth, a historic cranberry town, for Mick’s Pine Barrens Canoe & Kayak Rental to get your paddling game on.
+Today, many of the buildings have been preserved, and modern craftspeople still ply their trades.
+Head up Route 563 North to Chatsworth, a historic cranberry town.

 Before visiting any attractions on your choice of autumn foliage tours, please call ahead or check out their official websites or social media pages to get the latest hours of operation and other need-to-know details.